 The structural integrity of a building is another area heavily regulated by building codes.

-In retrofitting projects, especially when significant modifications are made, it’s crucial to ensure that the building remains structurally sound and can withstand the forces it may be subjected to, such as wind, earthquakes, or heavy snow loads.
+In retrofitting projects, especially when making significant modifications, ensuring that the building remains structurally sound is crucial.
+It must withstand forces like wind, earthquakes, or heavy snow loads.

 KJASons® incorporates structural engineering expertise to ensure that their retrofit projects adhere to these structural codes, maintaining the safety and integrity of the structures they work on.